swanson/no-extra-points/_posts/2019-02-25-air-yards-and-other-metrics.md

 The naive efficiency measure of a receiver is how many of their targets they caught.
 But intuitively, we know that we expect receivers to catch fewer deep bombs than screen passes.
 A deep threat will catch fewer of their targets, but the catches will go for more yards than someone running 4-yard crossing routes all game.

-RACR -- receiving air yards conversion ratio -- is a metric developed by [Josh Hermsmeyer](https://twitter.com/friscojosh) to account for this.
+RACR -- receiver air conversion ratio -- is a metric developed by [Josh Hermsmeyer](https://twitter.com/friscojosh) to account for this.
 Per Josh: "RACR measures how many receiving yards a player creates for every air yard thrown at him".

 The formula is: RACR = Receiving Yards / Air Yards